1011010010100010/jm-castle-warehouse/run/how-to.md

 It deletes the directory "castle-warehouse" including all it´s content.
 Then it uses git to clone the current version of jm-castle-warehouse into the directory "castle-warehouse".

+If you are running castle-warehouse as a service, then it is necessary to stop the service before executing this file.

 ### install-modules-castle-warehouse.bat

 This file uses npm to install the necessary npm packages.